 Update your tools with the SDK Manager

 The Android SDK Manager helps you download the SDK tools, platforms, and other components you need to develop your apps.
-Once downloaded, you can find each package in the directory indicated as the Android SDK Location, shown in figure 2.
+Once downloaded, you can find each package in the directory indicated as the Android SDK Location, as shown in figure 3.

 To open the SDK Manager from Android Studio, click Tools >

 in the toolbar.
 If you're not using Android Studio, you can download tools

 When an update is available for a package you already have, a dash appears in the checkbox next to the package.